-Firm publishes Patent Office Litigation, a two-volume set.
+Firm published Patent Office Litigation, a two-volume set.
 It was written in response to the biggest changes in patent law in 60 years stemming from the 2012 AIA.

-Launch of the Grid Industry Group; pass the 350 employee mark
+Launched the Grid Industry Group and passed the 350 employee mark

 Recognized by the Washington Business Journal as one of the 50 best companies to work for in the Greater Washington area

-Sterne Kessler celebrates its 30th anniversary and reaches the 100 attorney mark
+Firm celebrated its 30th anniversary and reached the 100 attorney mark

 Co-counsel for KSR v.
 Teleflex at the U.S. Supreme Court

-Formation of the Sterne Kessler Stem Cell Taskforce
+The Sterne Kessler Stem Cell Taskforce was formed

-A scene from the Hollywood blockbuster movie "True Lies" filmed at Sterne Kessler
+Office featured in the Hollywood blockbuster movie "True Lies".
+A scene was filmed at Sterne Kessler.

-Sterne Kessler moves into the historic Greyhound Bus Building at 1100 New York Avenue, NW
+Moved into the historic Greyhound Bus Terminal at 1100 New York Avenue, NW

 Began representation of first Silicon Valley client

-Samuel L. Fox joins the firm.
-Growth constitutes a move to 1225 Connecticut Avenue, NW
+Growth constituted a move to 1225 Connecticut Avenue, NW

 Office moved to 910 17th Street, NW